Edward Povey - Teaching TESOL

 8. The final activity of the During stage is not a fluency activity, it is a comprehension activity.
 It could involve speaking or writing, but it needs to show that students understand the text.

-Choosing a good text
+Choose a text that:

 This video is an introduction to PDP assignment and has tips about finding a good text.